Teoneag/AutoHotkey-Arhive-Shortcuts/README.md

+## Done
+- make the arhive creator in a smarter way

 ## ToDo
 - rename folder + improve readme
-- make the arhive creator in a smarter way